Date of Last Revision: August 9th, 2019

 • In the event of any third party claim that the Apple-Enabled Software or the end-user’s possession and use of that Apple-Enabled Software infringes that third party’s intellectual property rights, as between Broadly and Apple, Broadly, not Apple, will be solely responsible for the investigation, defense, settlement and discharge of any such intellectual property infringement claim.

-• Customer represent and warrant that (i) Customer are not located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a “terrorist supporting” country; and (ii) Customer are not listed on any U.S. Government list of prohibited or restricted parties.
+• Customer represents and warrants that (i) Customer us not located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a “terrorist supporting” country; and (ii) Customer is not listed on any U.S. Government list of prohibited or restricted parties.

-• If Customer have any questions, complaints or claims with respect to the Apple-Enabled Software, they should be directed to Broadly at email@example.com.
+• If Customer has any questions, complaints or claims with respect to the Apple-Enabled Software, they should be directed to Broadly at firstname.lastname@example.org.